Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Implications and Predictions

 \subsection{Experimental predictions}

 Although the present work is purely theoretical, it leads to clear and testable predictions.

-The primary prediction is the emergence of contextuality in decision-making systems governed by TOW-type update rules.
+The primary prediction is the emergence of contextuality in QTOW-type decision-making systems, or in TOW-type systems equipped with a minimal internal state, measurement-induced disturbance, and admissible incompatible probes.
 Specifically, violations of the KCBS non-contextuality inequality are predicted at the level of a single decision-making system, without requiring composite systems or inter-agent correlations.

 These predictions can, in principle, be tested in different experimental settings.
 In cognitive experiments, contextual probes could be implemented as carefully designed sequences of intermediate questions or tasks that interrogate internal decision states.
 Alternatively, physical implementations of decision-making mechanisms, such as photonic or other analog devices, provide a controlled platform in which contextual measurements can be directly engineered.